sverweij/dependency-cruiser/doc/faq.md

 **A**: Rename your .dependency-cruiser.js to .dependency-cruiser.cjs

+> As of version 10.1.0 the `--init` generator automatically does this for you.

 ## Features

 ### Q: How do I enable TypeScript, CoffeeScript or LiveScript in dependency-cruiser?